nanovms/ops-documentation/klibs.md

 However, if you have no control over the application than you can direct Nanos to use the syslog klib and it will ship everything over.

-Just pass in the desired syslog output and server along with the syslog klib in your config.
+Just pass in the desired syslog server along with the syslog klib in your config.

 For example, if running locally via user-mode you can use 10.0.2.2: